 When the head of the humerus is forcibly removed from the shoulder, a dislocation occurs.
-Dislocation can occur in a multitude of different directions and the dislocation is described by the location of where the humeral head ends up following the dislocation.
+Dislocation can happen in a multitude of different directions, and the dislocation is described by the location of where the humeral head ends up following the dislocation.
 Almost all dislocations are characterized as anterior dislocations as the humeral head ends up positioned in front of a joint.

 What Happens When A Dislocation Occurs?

-When an anterior shoulder dislocation occurs, the shoulder is usually in a vulnerable position such as having the elbow bent and behind then head when force is received causing the humeral head out of the fossa.
-This type of injury is common among baseball and volleyball players as they are more likely to fall on top of their outstretched hand.
-When an anterior dislocation occurs the shoulder faces an external rotation which is when the shoulder rotates away from the body.
+When an anterior shoulder dislocation occurs, the shoulder is usually in a vulnerable position such as having the elbow bent and behind then head when force is received, causing the humeral head out of the fossa.
+This type of injury is common among baseball and volleyball players, as they are more likely to fall on top of their outstretched hands.
+When an anterior dislocation occurs, the shoulder faces an external rotation, which is when the shoulder rotates away from the body.

 Posterior dislocation is a result of more specific causes such as electrical injuries or seizures.
-This type of injury is also common in the elderly and can occur from a minimal injury, and is also commonly misdiagnosed for shoulder pain.
+This type of damage is also common in the elderly and can occur from minimal swelling, and is also commonly misdiagnosed for shoulder pain.

-Shoulder dislocation in young people is often caused by some area of trauma most commonly resulting from sports injuries or even falls.
+Shoulder dislocation in young people is often caused by some area of trauma, most commonly resulting from sports injuries or even falls.
 With the older population, dislocations are caused by the gradual weakening of ligaments and cartilage in the shoulder.
-Age, however, isn’t always the only factor involved in dislocations in older patients, some type of force still needs to occur for a dislocation to occur.
+Age, however, isn’t always the only factor involved in dislocations in older patients; some force still needs to occur for a dislocation to occur.